-The treatment for CF is based upon the clearance of thick airway secretions, using chest percussion (e.g. clapping hands on the back and chest), inhaled treatments, and exercise.
+The treatment for CF lung disease is based upon the clearance of thick airway secretions and treating infections.
+Highly effective, mutation specific therapies that target the genetic defect in CF are now available for 90% of adults with cystic fibrosis.
+Symptomatic therapies include use of devices that help clear mucus from airways, inhaled mucus modifying treatments and exercise.
 Antibiotics that fight the particular bacteria found in CF are used when the amount of infection in the chest becomes problematic, and may be administered by mouth, inhaled, or intravenously.
 The maintenance of proper nutrition is also essential, and requires a high calorie diet, supplementation of certain vitamins, and the use of enzymes that help to digest meals.

-Click here to learn about clinical studies being carried out in our division.
+Click here to learn about clinical and translational studies being carried out by our team.

-- The Cystic Fibrosis Foundation: A non-profit US organization working to cure CF and help patients suffering from the disease
+- Cystic Fibrosis Foundation (CFF): A non-profit US organization working to cure CF and help patients suffering from the disease.